RO-29/housing-task/Readme.md

 **Note If Database tabels don't show up or python manage.py migrate fails, import schema.sql in your databse

-**Also read the note.md file for used library
+**Also read the note.md file for general instructions

 Problem_statement